Mostly true stories of joy, enlightenment, and just one damned thing after another.

 "Whatever," she said.

-You suffer I believe from a Napoleon complex, one that convinces you to think that will-power alone is enough to defeat demon tissue.
-You must rely on your allies.
-We are here to help you.
+You suffer, I believe, from a Napoleon complex, one that convinces you to think that willpower alone is enough to defeat demon tissue.
+You must rely on your allies and we are all here to help you.

 A Tide in Cat Affairs